Need help with any issue?

 Child Sexual Exploitation

 We highlight the dangers of CSE with all our students through assemblies.
-All our students watched the ‘Chelsea’s Choice’ Production in 2016.
+For example, all our students watched the ‘Chelsea’s Choice’ Production.
 Prior to the student performance parents and carers were invited into school for a question / answer session with local police officers.